Squaw Vine Plant - 12-18"

 Squawroot - Conopholis Americana

 A unique plant that looks like a pinecone, squawroot grows near oak trees, gathering nutrients from its roots for three years.
 In the fourth year, it sends up a white stalk with brown scales which can reach a foot in height.
-Tubular flowers are revealed in summer.
-It is indifferent to levels of light, and needs soil that is well-drained and fairly loose.
+Tubular flowers show in summer.
+It is indifferent to levels of light and needs soil that is well-drained and relatively loose.

 USDA Climate Zone – Zone 4-9